 History of Present Illness: A man in his late 60’s with a history of valvular heart disease, BPH and bipolar disorder presents to the ED for 5 days of gradually worsening dizziness, shakiness and generalized weakness with multiple falls.
 He denies any injury from the falls.
-He denies any fever, nausea, chest pain, SOB or other complaints
+He denies any fever, nausea, chest pain, SOB or other complaints.

 Vital Signs & Physical Exam: Vital signs are normal.
 Physical exam is otherwise normal except for the oropharynx, which seems somewhat dry.
 He also has some teeth grinding and just seems a bit odd